Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Related Work

+Autonomous navigation in unknown environments requires solving several interconnected problems: localisation, mapping, path planning and obstacle avoidance.
+We review representative approaches below, organised by the trade-offs most relevant to the present work.

-Classical navigation methods are often built upon metric mapping and localisation pipelines such as Simultaneous Localisation and Mapping (SLAM).
-There have been many notable examples, such as ORB3-SLAM~\cite{orbslam3} and many other notable approaches, such as depth-based SLAM~\cite{depth_based_LiDAR_slam}, PLP-SLAM~\cite{PLP-SLAM} and FAST-LIO2~\cite{FAST-LIO2}, which leverage visual or LiDAR data for accurate pose estimation and mapping.
-These approaches excel in structured and uniformly lit conditions (especially LiDAR-based mappings), but they are prone to drift over time, even with loop closure, particularly in large or dynamic environments.
-Furthermore, many metric methods struggle with memory inefficiency and do not scale well to large unstructured worlds.
-Finally, SLAM primarily focuses on localisation and mapping, while path planning and obstacle avoidance require additional modules as indicated in~\cite{review_path_plan}.
-Topological mapping offers an alternative to metrical maps, where the environment is represented as a graph of connected states rather than precise coordinates, as demonstrated in~\cite{gaussian_process_nav,map_induction}.
-This improves scalability and can better handle aliasing in perceptual input.
-However, many topological methods rely on heuristics for node creation and can be sensitive to environmental changes or perceptual noise.
+Classical navigation methods typically rely on metric mapping via Simultaneous Localisation and Mapping (SLAM).
+Notable examples include ORB-SLAM3~\cite{orbslam3} for visual features, PLP-SLAM~\cite{PLP-SLAM} for line-and-plane features, and FAST-LIO2~\cite{FAST-LIO2} and depth-based SLAM~\cite{depth_based_LiDAR_slam} for LiDAR-based pose estimation.
+These approaches excel in structured, uniformly lit conditions, but are prone to drift over time, even with loop closure, particularly in large or dynamic environments.
+Furthermore, metric methods often scale poorly in memory and do not integrate planning, as path planning and obstacle avoidance require additional modules~\cite{review_path_plan}.
+Topological mapping offers a more scalable alternative to metric maps, representing the environment as a graph of connected states rather than dense coordinates~\cite{gaussian_process_nav,map_induction}.
+This improves scalability and can better handle perceptual aliasing.
+Topological representations have been adopted in several learning-based navigation systems: ViKiNG~\cite{viking} builds a topological graph from offline traversal data for cross-environment transfer, while NoMaD~\cite{Nomad} constructs a graph from teleoperated demonstrations in the target environment.
+In bio-inspired SLAM, RatSLAM~\cite{ratslam} builds an experience graph using pose cells and visual templates, achieving robust loop closure without metric consistency, but it provides no autonomous decision-making or goal-directed behaviour.
+Moreover, most topological methods rely on heuristics or prior data for node creation and are sensitive to environmental change or perceptual noise.
+AIMAPP inherits the scalability of topological maps while determining node creation through a free-energy criterion rather than a hand-designed heuristic or pre-collected dataset.